plebbit/roadmap/README.md

 - [ ] ENS over IPFS, create a trie of all ENS domains, and resolve the new trie daily using IPNS, to resolve ENS over IPFS, without needing an ETH provider
 - [ ] Configurable search and recommendation RPC, several centralized providers could provide their API and the user can choose which API to use
 - [ ] Substack / patreon / medium like interface, to publish long text and paywalled content
+- [ ] Stackexchange like interface with LaTeX support